sedostheatre/sedos.co.uk/input/regular-events/acting-group.md

 ---
 **The London Acting Group run by Sedos takes place on the first Wednesday of every month, re-starting from Wednesday 4 May 2022.**

-Sessions take place at Theatre Deli, 2 Finsbury Ave, London, EC2M 2PF from 7-9pm.
+Sessions take place at Theatre Deli Leadenhall Studios, 107 Leadenhall Street, London EC3A 4AF from 7-9pm.

 Sedos’ Acting Group is a friendly, relaxed and supportive atmosphere for people who want to act... whether you want to brush up on your skills, prepare for an audition or simply 'have a go', you are welcome!
 We tackle everything from contemporary to classical, comedy to drama, and everything in-between.
 We encourage all levels of ability to take part, it doesn’t matter whether it’s your first time acting or your 50th time!